IEK-5/PV-GRIP/README.md

 ## Caveats

  - Be aware that all floating arguments are cached with 6 digit accuracy.
 Hence querying box `[50,6,51,7]` and `[50.0000001,6,51,7]` will yield the same results

  - Some jobs require a tree of operations to be completed.
+Two queries
-Two queries producing: "message: task is running" does not imply that the second query will complete its job.
+   producing: "message: task is running" does not imply that the second query will complete its job.
 It means that the second query hit a task dependency that is already being run for the first query.
 This might require running query more than 2 times.

+ - Between getting results try to run queries, such that all data (also intermediate data, like generated geotiff, etc) required for those queries is less than 20GB.

+   This value can be extended in the settings of the RESULTS_CACHE.